 The nation is a founding member of the International Trade Organization, the Organization for Economic Growth and Development, NATO, and the Eurozone.

-The popular Brussels-style waffles are yeast-based puffier rounds with square divots that are offered with toppings.
+The famous Brussels-style waffles are yeast-based puffier rounds with square divots offered with toppings.
 They are fantastic!

-Galettes are spherical pancakes that are fried in a specific iron mold, and they are the final option.
+Galettes are spherical pancakes fried in a specific iron mould and the final option.
 They are common in Belgium and frequently cooked using buckwheat flour.

-These are some well-known Belgium Facts: Fantastic beer, mouthwatering fries, mouthwatering waffles, and now world-class chocolate.
+Fantastic beer, mouthwatering fries, waffles, and world-class chocolate.

 You’ve got to be joking, right?
-Not at all, no. Svet considers Belgian chocolate to be the best in the world.
+Not at all, no. Belgian chocolate is considered to be the best in the world.

 With almost 2,000 chocolatiers, Belgium is internationally recognized for its confections.
 Safe bets include Neuhaus, Guylian, Leonidas, and Côte d’Or.